 The full list of restricted conditions is available in the Telecommunications Cabling Provider Rules 2014.

 Lift cabling work

 Lift registrations are for telecommunications cabling in lifts or elevators.

 The full set of conditions for all cabling registration types is available in the Telecommunications Cabling Provider Rules 2014.

 To become a registered cabler you will need to undertake the requisite training course for the type of cabling registration that you are seeking—open, restricted or lift registration.
 There are a number of Registered Training Organisations (RTOs) around Australia that can assist you with your training needs.

 More information is available from the ACMA brochure Do you want to be a registered cabler?
 (Word [.docx] 119 kb).

 Competency requirements and training options

 Once you have decided which registration type you want, undertake the appropriate training that will meet the mandatory competency requirements for registration.
-The training options for each registration type are outlined in the ACMA publication: Pathways to ACMA Cabling Provider Rules—Cabler registration document which is available in Word (125 kb) or PDF (481 kb) formats.
+The training options for each registration type are outlined in the ACMA publication: ACMA Cabling Provider Rules: Pathways to cabling registration document which is available in Word (409 kb) format.

 You should contact one of the RTOs to discuss your specific training needs and any prior experience that may be taken into account.